Waterworld: Pinball

 The film was released as a pinball machine in 1995 by Gottlieb Amusements (later Premier, both now defunct).

-Theme park attractions
+Theme park attraction

-There are attractions at Universal Studios Hollywood, Universal Studios Japan, and Universal Studios Singapore based on the film.
+There are attractions at Universal Studios Hollywood, Universal Studios Japan, Universal Studios Singapore, and Universal Studios Beijing based on the film.
 The show's plot takes place after the film, as Helen returns to the Atoll with proof of Dryland, only to find herself followed by the Deacon, who survived the events of the film.
 The Mariner arrives after him, defeats the Deacon and takes Helen back to Dryland.
+When Universal Studios Japan first began hosting a seasonal One Piece themed show on its Waterworld stage in 2007, it took the form of a full crossover with Deacon teaming up with Buggy the Clown to battle the Straw Hat Pirates.

 TV series

-In July 2021, it was announced Universal Cable Productions was in early development on a follow-up TV series to be directed by Dan Trachtenberg.
+In July 2021, it was announced Universal Content Productions was in early development on a follow-up TV series to be directed by Dan Trachtenberg.
+In June 2025, Trachtenberg stated that the previous announcement was "premature" and no work had actually been done on the series.